How Much Compensation For A Testicular Cancer Misdiagnosis?

 Here are some common symptoms which can play a huge role in a testicular cancer misdiagnosis:

-- A lump or swelling in one of the testicles.
+• A lump or swelling in 1 of the testicles.

-- If the cancer has spread to other parts, like the lungs or the lymph nodes, there could be symptoms like pain in the chest or sudden weight loss.
+• Should the cancer spread to the lungs or the lymph nodes, there could be symptoms like pain in the chest or sudden weight loss.

 Do you have any questions which we haven’t covered in this guide?
 View our medical negligence FAQs or have a chat with our advisors now.